 There is NO evidence anywhere that BCAA supplementation helps improve muscle gains in the short or the long term, other than when BCAA is added in place of nothing.
 This is completely logical as subjects are being given protein rather than nothing, and protein is always going to be more anabolic around training than water is.

-So, if you are consuming enough protein throughout the day, BCAA supplementation has no further effects – and you WILL be taking in enough BCAA if you are ingesting the amounts of protein usually recommended to athletes or active individuals from quality dietary protein sources (an argument could maybe made for vegan athletes, discussed below), but what about those taking them during a workout to improve performance acutely?
+No, if you are consuming enough protein throughout the day, BCAA supplementation has no further effects in that regards – and you WILL be taking in enough BCAA if you are ingesting the amounts of protein usually recommended to athetles from quality protein sources (an argument could maybe made for vegan athletes, discussed below) but what about those taking them during a workout to improve performance acutely?

-The only time we can see BCAA being beneficial, is if you are consuming a meal or a general diet which is low in leucine for some reason, where the addition of leucine has a pretty good chance of increasing post prandial muscle protein synthesis (39) i.e. with a vegan diet, but even then, most vegans are smart with their diet and food combining and get adequate protein needed for health, performance and recovery.
+The only time I can see BCAA being beneficial, is if you are consuming a meal or a general diet which is low in leucine for some reason, where the addition of leucine has a pretty good chance of increasing post prandial muscle protein synthesis (39)

 None of these things happen; well, at least not in the way that we may be hoping that they do.

 Now, glutamine DOES seem to have some benefit for critically ill patients.
-The time when Glutamine becomes essential is when someone is experiencing extreme trauma such is seen in an intensive care unit, where around 1/3 of patients will present a Glutamine deficiency (40) but this is hardly relevant for what we are trying to achieve in the context most take it in.
+The time when Glutamine becomes essential is when someone is experiencing extreme trauma such is seen in an intensive care unit, where around 1/3 of patients will present a Glutamine deficiency (40) but this is hardly relevant for what we are trying to achieve.

 Your training session isn’t as hard as open surgery or as depleting as muscle wasting diseases, no matter how bad-ass you are.